Hendy/umbraco-look/README.md

 	TagQuery = new TagQuery() {
 		AllTags = new string[] { "tag1", "tag2" }, // both tag1 and tag2 are required
-		AnyTags = new string[] { "tag3", "tag4", "tag5" } // at least one of these tags is required
+		AnyTags = new string[] { "tag3", "tag4", "tag5" }, // at least one of these tags is required
-		// TODO: NotTags = new string[] { "tag6" } // results must not have any of these tags
+		// TODO: NotTags = new string[] { "tag6" }, // results must not have any of these tags
-		// TODO: FacetTags = new string[] { "tag5", "tag7", "tag8" } // facet counts will be returned for these tags
+		GetFacets = true // facet counts will be returned for tags },
-	},

 	LocationQuery = new LocationQuery() {